grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.blackbox.md

 [target]: #target-block

 ### target block

+The `target` block defines an individual blackbox target.
+The `target` block may be specified multiple times to define multiple targets.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------
 `name` | `string` | Name of the target. | | yes